tsmatz/azureml-tutorial/Readme.md

-# Azure Machine Learning service Hands-On all for TensorFlow
+# Azure Machine Learning Hands-On all for TensorFlow

-This sample shows how to use Azure Machine Learning (AML) service using TensorFlow along with the entire development lifecycle (explore data, train, tune, and publish).
+This sample shows how to use Azure Machine Learning (formerly, Azure Machine Learning service) using TensorFlow along with the entire development lifecycle (explore data, train, tune, and publish).

 You can get [MNIST](http://yann.lecun.com/exdb/mnist/) dataset (**train.tfrecords**, **test.tfrecords**) in this example by running [here](https://raw.githubusercontent.com/tensorflow/tensorflow/master/tensorflow/examples/how_tos/reading_data/convert_to_records.py), and put these files into ```data``` folder.